-  Honestly, the most frustrating part about being sick has been my lack of ability to write.
+Honestly, the most frustrating part is I haven't been able to write as much as I usually do.
 Normally, I try to write or edit at least a chapter a day.
 However, when I’m sick this hardly ever works out.
-I grab my notebook or bring up a new document in Microsoft Word, pumped up and ready to go, and then my creativity falls flat on my face.
+I grab my notebook or bring up a new document in Microsoft Word, pumped up and ready to go, and then creativity falls flat on its face.

-  In the past week I have managed a little bit of outlining for my new novel (which does not count as writing) and I have started editing a novella I am writing for Kimmy, my fiancé.
-However, these were done in spurts, with many false and I didn’t have the spark I normally have.
-What I have gotten written is considerably less than usual.
+In the past week I have managed a little bit of outlining (which does not count as writing) and I have started editing a novella I am writing for my fiancé.
+However, these were done in spurts, with many false starts and I lack my usual spark.
+What I have written is considerably weaker than usual output.

 Granted, a week is not that terribly long, but whenever you ask published novelists “what advice do you have for aspiring writers?” they usually answer with something like, “Write!
 Write every day.”

 The most obvious reason for this advice is that if you write every day you will produce a high quantity of work.
 However, there is also an underlying reason.
 If you don’t write every day you lose momentum.
 Storytelling becomes a hobby instead of a requirement.
 It gets harder to pick up the pen/laptop again and worst of all you start to wonder, “Who will ever want to read a novel about a (insert protagonist) battling a (insert antagonist) over a (insert mcguffin).